Huskyeder/stackato-doc/admin/best-practices/index.rst

 .. note::
-  If there is an HTTP(S) proxy between the Stackato systems and the ActiveState servers, configurure the proxy settings with ``kato op upstream_proxy`` (See :ref:`Proxy Settings
+  If there is an HTTP(S) proxy between the Stackato systems and the ActiveState servers, configure the proxy settings with ``kato op upstream_proxy`` (See :ref:`Proxy Settings
   <server-config-http-proxy>`).